ccg-esb-lab/vip205/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

-This project is licensed under the MIT License - see the [license.txt](license.txt) file for details.
+This project is licensed under the MIT License - see the [license](LICENSE) file for details.

 ## Aknowledgements